MIDS-scaling-up/v2/week01/hw/Readme.md

 Jetpack is a SDK that basically contains everything needed for deep learning and AI applications in a handy package for the Jetson.
 Installation on the Jetson requires downloading and installing both on the Jetson (the target) and an Ubuntu computer (the host).
 All of the following must be done in an Ubuntu OS.
 If a command is ever permission denied, try adding "sudo" at the beginning.

-Please note that starting from the Summer semester of 2019 we are moving from Jetpack3.3 to the latest [Jetpack4.2](https://developer.nvidia.com/embedded/jetpack) .
-We see no reason to use 3.3 anymore, but if you do have such a reason, please follow the [3.3 instructions](Readme.jetpack3.3.md)
+In the Fall of 2019, we are moving to the latest Jetpack 4.2.1.
+We need to complete testing, please stay tuned.

 ### Host (Computer) Installation
 To reiterate, you will need a machine running Ubuntu 16.04 or Ubuntu 18.04.
 If you do not have one, you will need to create a VM running Ubuntu.